AcademySoftwareFoundation/openvdb/README.md

 However, there are a few limitations to be aware of, here are two such examples:

-* The middle-click menu to display OpenVDB attribute data only works when using an OpenVDB Points SOP as the implementation for this lives in the SOP base class.
+* The middle-click menu to display OpenVDB attribute data only works when using an OpenVDB SOP or OpenVDB Points SOP as the implementation for this lives in the SOP base class (note that this is only the OpenVDB Points SOP for 0.1.0).
 * OpenVDB Visualize SOP doesn't understand OpenVDB Points and thus cannot display a LeafNode visualization.